 - Long-press blank area or draw a square to capture images

-- Zoom out to access page list
+- Zoom out to access the page list

 Flexcil can bring up your most recently opened notebook when you want to take more elaborate notes.
 It is especially handy when studying multiple documents.
 To replace the default notebook opened by the app, go to the notebook’s page list to select the one you want.

 The left sidebar gives you access to all the documents in your app.
 You can see your Recents and Favourites without going to the homepage.
 Choose the notebook you want from the sidebar and tap a page to replace the one currently open.
-You can even create a new notebook, pick its cover, paper template, orientation and colour.
+You can even create a new notebook, and pick its cover, paper template, orientation and colour.
 For a PDF reader, these are awesome page customisation options.

 You can’t resize the popup document or notebook and we’ve found that a bit limiting.
 You can zoom in and out of your pages though.
 You can also move it around the page.
 Multiple instances work better though.